remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

     * Take out a fin clip from first sample tube and place on a fresh kimwipe and squeeze with tweezers and blade to dry it out/get rid of liquid, to get accurate weight.

-    * Cut a piece of the fin and weigh it – aim for 15 to 20 mg.
+    * Cut a piece of the fin and weigh it – aim for **15 to 20 mg**.
 Save the leftover sample, put back in sample tube.

     * Remove the weigh paper with fin from balance and cut up fin in smaller pieces.
 Place cut up sample into corresponding plate well or spin tube using tweezers (if a piece falls out or touches any other surface, discard).